liamzdenek/sourcegraph-application/memory-bank/progress.md

   - frontend (with Vite)
   - cdk
 - ✅ Implemented the API package with Express and Lambda integration
+- ✅ Implemented the GitHub client with Octokit and simple-git
+- ✅ Implemented the shared package with types, schemas, utilities, and configuration
+- ✅ Fixed ESLint configuration for dependency checks

 ## Recent Updates